In recent history, genocides have often been accompanied by the preparatory dehumanization of victims.

 This is nonetheless contradicted by the fact that whether or not their predecessors left Islam, in this life they are still seen as kafir for being non-Sunni Muslims and are therefore, according to the harshest of takfirists, subject to the death penalty.

 An alternative to killing people labelled kafir is nonetheless available; namely if the kafir pays jizyah, or tax, to the Muslim rulers, then this will afford them “protection.”
-In recent years, takfirist organizations such as Boko Haram, the Islamic State and the Taliban have employed jizyah to pressure minorities, such as Christians, Shias or Sikhs, to pay them money for “protection”, or to justify rape and enslavement or expulsion – as justification or compensation in cases where suchjizyah is not paid.
+In recent years, takfirist organizations such as an extremist group that is located primarily in Northern Nigeria More, the Islamic State and the Taliban have employed jizyah to pressure minorities, such as Christians, Shias or Sikhs, to pay them money for “protection”, or to justify rape and enslavement or expulsion – as justification or compensation in cases where suchjizyah is not paid.

 An issue of debate is whether takfirism is a spin-off of Salafism or a separate doctrine altogether.
 Salafism is an interpretation of Islam rooted in Saudi Arabia (there known as wahabbism) that calls for Islamic practice based on the ways of the salafs, or devout followers of the Prophet Muhammad in the 7th century.
 It is hostile toward mystical Sufism, and syncretic brands of Islam that combine elements of local tradition – and it allows followers to practice takfir.